abalter/minimal-condor-intro/minimal-condor-intro.md

 1. Repeat with/without the error

-## sleepytime.sub
+## Taks: Submit a Job with Arguments

 This example demonstrates submitting an executable that takes an argument.
+Notice that here we have multiple `queue` lines, each with a different argument.

 1. Submit _sleepytime.sub_